 Yes, a floor plan isn’t technically necessary to sell a property, but neither are photos or property descriptions.
 How many listings do you see without those?
-Floor plans are attention grabbing, and they help simplify a buyer’s decision-making.
-They’re every bit as important as great quality photos, and here’s three reasons why:
+Floor plans are attention-grabbing, and they help simplify a buyer’s decision-making.
+They’re every bit as important as great quality photos, and here are three reasons why:

 1. Floor plans help a buyer visualise the property better than photos alone